Scott Marlowe | Dwarven Thanes

 Introduction

 The dwarven people of Uhl are a chthonic, congenial folk who have dwelt beneath the mountains since time immemorial.
 Unlike the fractured kingdoms of humans or the isolated realms of other races, the dwarves maintain their civilization through seven magnificent underground fortresses known as the Thanes: Rillock, Dwathenmoore, Heidelheim, Akenraen-tor, Berjendale, Merkinjel, and Brokken-tor.
-Each stands as a sovereign realm unto itself, ruled by a thane lord and governed according to ancient traditions that predate even the legendary Kingdom of Darshavon.
+Each stands as a sovereign realm unto itself, ruled by a thane and governed by ancient traditions that predate even the legendary Kingdom of Darshavon.

 These seven thanes represent the pinnacle of dwarven achievement—magnificent halls carved from living stone, illuminated by the warm glow of forges that have burned for millennia.
 Though separated by hundreds of mountainous miles, the thanes share a common cultural heritage rooted in unity, strength of will, and above all, patience.
 The dwarves are renowned throughout Uhl as master blacksmiths, armorers, brewmasters, and stonemasons whose works are treasured from the courts of Kallendor to the marketplaces of the Freelands.